top of page

 ESTABLISHED IN 2004

-Number of original artworks available for exhibition
+Number of original artworks available for donation

 Number of nonprofits exhibiting original artworks

-Number of participating artists to date
+Number of participating artists

 OUR REACH